[CS Technical Interview 7] JavaScript that gets you talking

 ⭐️⭐️⭐️⭐️⭐️

-Despite the short lecture duration, I really appreciate how you clearly explain only the important parts.
-Since it was somewhat theory-focused, I didn't expect SQL queries to be covered, but it was great that you showed examples one by one while teaching basic syntax and how to write queries.
-After that, the coverage of joins, normalization, transactions, indexes and data optimization, and security was excellent.
-I haven't tried other paid courses yet, but the last lecture appendix titled "Interview Practice" showed actual questions and answers, which was great for self-study and practice.
-The lecture duration isn't too long if you focus, so I think I'll go through it multiple times.
-Thank you
+Despite the short lecture time, I really like how you clearly explain only the important parts.
+Since it's mostly a theoretical course, I didn't expect you to cover SQL queries, but I loved how you showed examples and taught basic syntax and query writing one by one.
+After that, the sections on joins, normalization, transactions, indexes, data optimization, and security were excellent.
+Although I haven't taken other paid courses yet, the last lecture appendix titled "Interview Practice" was great for self-study and practice as it provided direct questions and answers.
+The lecture time isn't too long if you stay focused, so I think I'll watch it a few more times.
+Thank you.

 -'Database' Course Review